edithdaria/Code-Refactoring/README.md

 _____________________________________________________________________________________________________
 WHEN I view the heading attributes
 THEN they fall in sequential order
-- merged the h1, h2, h3 properties
+- rearranged the h1, h2, h3 properties
-- grouped the properties by containers.

 _____________________________________________________________________________________________________
 WHEN I view the title element
 THEN I find a concise, descriptive title